wilmixsolomon7/NJDOLLAR/README.md

  101515100010

-Note:  JAS  technology  is   major reason  for inventing   any  technology  basd  on  cloud computing.
+Note:  JAS  technology  is   major reason  for inventing   any Programming Language to  be  deployed  in  cloud computing

+with remotewebapplication.

-So   JAS   is  the  most   powerful  technology..  results  in  inventing  any  technology
+So   JAS   is  the  most   powerful  Programming Language..  results  in  inventing  any  P.L

 in   a  short  period  of  time  say  1 month or or  10 days  or  3  months  , etc.

 C/C++   is  used  for  inventing   only  datastructures... and  compiler  .
-But   inventing   any  technology   in C/C++ takes   many  years  to complete  like   CDollar technology which   is    born  in  C/C++.
+But   inventing   any  technology   in C/C++ takes   many  years  to complete  like   CDollar P.L which   is    born  in  C/C++.

 JAS  Researchproject  period:  (2000- 2007; modified  in year  2013  and  2016}